Angel Mounds

 CONNECTING CULTURE AND SKY

-Spanning 600 acres, the historic site includes 11 original earthen mounds built with the special purpose to elevate important buildings in the vast city where people lived, worshiped and worked.
-Angel Mounds also highlights a cosmological brilliance of the people, woven together as a tapestry of their relationship with the cosmos and how everything is connected.
-Discover how the mounds are aligned in perfect harmony to highlight many celestial events, such as sunrise on the day of the summer solstice and the sunset on the winter solstice.
+Spanning 600 acres, the historic site includes 11 earthen mounds built with the special purpose to elevate important buildings in the vast city where people lived, worshiped and worked.
+Angel Mounds also highlights the cosmology of the people – how they may have understood their place in the universe and how everything is connected.
+Discover how the mounds are aligned with extraordinary precision to view many celestial events, such as sunrise on the day of the summer solstice and the sunset on the winter solstice.

 Children Under 3 Admission: FREE